paychex/core/CONTRIBUTING.md

 ### Patterns & Principles Summary

-If we apply single-responsibility and open/close principles to our code -- and if we've been ruthless in eliminating non-essential features from a class's core functionality -- then we can easily provide new features through `proxy`, `adapter`, and `decorator` wrapper methods.
+Apply single-responsibility and open-closed principles to our code allows us to provide new features easily through `proxy`, `adapter`, and `decorator` wrapper methods.

 ## Commit Messages